amol-/depot/docs/index.rst

 =========================================

-Welcome to DEPOT Documentation, DEPOT is an framework for easily storing and serving files in web applications.
+Welcome to DEPOT Documentation, DEPOT is an framework for easily storing and serving files in web applications on Python2.6+ and Python3.2+

+Depot can be used :ref:`Standalone <depot_standalone>` or :ref:`With your ORM <depot_with_your_orm>` to quickly provide attachments support to your models.

 Modern web applications need to rely on a huge amount of stored images, generated files and other data which is usually